Main Purpose of the Role

 Next Steps

-We would love to hear from you and would encourage you to get in touch with Leigh Thow, Senior Housing Officer on 01250 871308 to find out more.
+We would love to hear from you and would encourage you to get in touch with Carrie Clark, Housing Co-ordinator on to find out more.

 Click “APPLY NOW”

-External candidates are required to provide 2 references, including email addresses.
+External candidates are required to provide contact details for 2 referees, including email addresses.
 One of these must be your current or most recent employer.

 Diversity is important to us and although some of our jobs may be perceived to be traditionally gender specific, we welcome applications from everyone and would encourage you to apply if you meet the job requirements.
 That includes welcoming applications from former armed forces personnel/reservists.
 Many of the skills picked up during your military career could be transferred directly into a role with local government.